SmashPhoenix272/QTBatchExtension/README.md

 - `server.py`: Server script to handle requests from the Chrome extension
 - `models/trie.py`: Implementation of a Trie data structure for efficient text processing

-### Data Files
+### Data Files (Not included in repository)

-The project uses several data files for translation and text processing:
+The project requires several data files for translation and text processing:

 - `ChinesePhienAmWords.txt`: Chinese to Sino-Vietnamese word mappings
 - `Names.txt`: Name translations
 - `VietPhrase.txt`: Vietnamese phrases and translations

+These files should be placed in a `data` directory when running the Docker container.

 ## Features